Sonoma Wine Country for Food Lovers 2-Day Itinerary

 Made With Love

 There’s a new destination for all things food over in Sebastopol, about 25 miles west of Petaluma on Highway 116.
-The Barlow is a commercial center with a concept: Connecting customers not only with quality products, but with the people who make them as well.
+The Barlow is a culinary hub with a mission of connecting visitors to not only quality products, but with the people who make them as well.

 Drop by Spirit Works Distillery for a tour showing how their handcrafted gin and whiskey goes “from grain to glass.”
-If wine’s more your taste, stop by MacPhail or Pax Wines, both of which have tasting rooms at the Barlow.
+If wine’s more your taste, check out the Pax Wines tasting room at the Barlow, or for beer lovers, visit Woodfour Brewing, Crooked Goat Brewing, and Seismic Brewing Company.

 Farm to Fork

 Brace yourself for dinner: The Barlow’s got plenty on offer.
-Don’t let the name of the Woodfour Brewing Company fool you: this place gives brewpub fare an up-market twist with items like roasted beets, crudo of California king salmon, and braised oxtail on the menu and its own beers on tap.
+Don’t let the name of the Woodfour Brewing Company fool you; this place gives brewpub fare an up-market twist with items like roasted beets, crudo of California king salmon, and braised oxtail on the menu.
 Folks come here to enjoy coffee porter or sour farmhouse ale alongside pork belly with sunchokes and Asian pears.

 If you’ve managed to leave room for dessert, walk over to Screamin’ Mimi’s, a western Sonoma County mainstay that makes fresh ice cream daily.
 Mimi’s has 300 recipes in its canon, but we recommend you end your night on a chocolaty note with a scoop of their legendary Deep Dark Secret.